What Happens To Your Assets If You Die Without A Will?

 If you or a loved one dies without a will, your estate will go into a process called intestacy.
 This essentially means you will not have any say in who inherits your valuables.
 I am attorney Ashlei D. Gradney, the founding attorney of Gradney, PC.
-I can help you prepare a will, plan your estate and avoid intestacy.
+I can help you prepare a will, plan your estate, avoid intestacy and address probate disputes.

 Intestate Succession law

 If someone dies without a will, their assets are distributed by the Texas Probate Court through intestate.
 There is a sequence of distribution.

 The order of inheritance in intestate:

 - Parents (no spouse or children): Parents inherit everything.

 - Siblings (no spouse, children or parents): Siblings inherit everything.

 - Spouse and children from your relationship.
 Spouse inherits all community property, plus a third of other personal property.
 Children inherit all of your other property.